GPSnoopy/BelgianChocolateDuke3D/README.md

 * Linux: MIDI does not play (vcpkg does not configure sdl2-mixer for it).
 * Engine: Leaning left/right falls back to low-res rendering.
-* Engine: Minimap has rendering glitches when fully-textured.
+* Engine: Minimap has rendering glitches when fully-textured (i.e. sprites).
 * Engine: Pixel imprecision when rendering health/ammo numbers in the status bar, leaving ghost pixels.
 * Game: Duke is always running, no matter whether SHIFT is pressed or not.